Computed Tomography (CT) Review

 Program Overview: Computed Tomography

 Cambridge College of Healthcare & Technology helps students position themselves for success.
-Our Computed Tomography Technologist Review is designed to help registered Radiologic Technologists, Nuclear Medicine Technologists, and Radiation Therapists gain the skills and knowledge needed to thrive in their field.
+Our Computed Tomography Review is designed to help registered Radiologic Technologists, Nuclear Medicine Technologists, and Radiation Therapists gain the skills and knowledge needed to thrive in their field.

 The program’s curriculum is designed to help students obtain the education and training needed to assist board certified radiologists in the execution and management of CT imaging (CAT scans) of the head, neck, spine, musculoskeletal, chest, pelvis, abdomen and other specialized procedures.